-If you're wondering whether or not it's possible to work from home and make money crocheting, the answer is yes!
+If you’re wondering how to make money crocheting, and whether or not it’s possible to work from home, the answer is yes!
 You can absolutely work from home, do your favorite hobby and earn a decent income from it.
 I know this to be true because I have done it.

 In this article I’m going to explain the five ways that I earn money crocheting.
 I will even show you proof of my income!